Saturday, June 7, 2025

 Vergennes to Quacker Smith

 At 10, I tried to depart from the dock, but I was unable to do so without risking scratching my hull.
-The current was pushing me against the dock with metal posts.
+The current was pushing me against the pier with metal posts.

 I went to the nearby red house to ask the gentleman of the house to help me fend the boat from the metal posts.